 Vegetarian and Vegan: While meat may have reigned for a long stretch, Detroit’s many farms and gardens are sprouting a movement toward more local produce in kitchens, as well as a greater appreciation for veggies on the plate.
 Soul food gets the clean eating treatment without losing any of the flavor at Detroit Vegan Soul in Grandmont-Rosedale.

 Budget Dining: Dining on a budget isn’t all that difficult in Detroit.
 The cheap eats guide is a roadmap to the most affordable and delicious bites in town from Bucharest Grill’s filling chicken shawarma to the corned beef egg rolls at Asian Corned Beef.
-Don’t miss happy hour for the all-around best afternoon specials in town and the half-priced wine map.
+Don’t miss happy hour for the all-around best afternoon specials in town.

 Mexican Food: Not many people outside of Detroit think of the city as a hub for great Mexican food, but Southwest Detroit and pockets downriver and in other parts of metro Detroit offer exemplary examples of the cuisine.
 El Barzon is a high-end favorite for date nights that’s as adept with mole as with Italian ravioli.
-For street-style tacos, Taqueria El Rey draws in customers with the intoxicating aroma of its grilled chicken.
+For street-style tacos, relative newcomer Tacos del Barrio has multiple locations to enjoy its tacos al pastor and quesabirria.
 Make sure to sample some of the hot sauces with your taco meal.
 For something slightly more upscale, Springwells mainstay El Asador Mexican Steakhouse serves tacos stuffed with scallops and lobster.

 Salads: Sometimes the day just calls for a tasty salad and there’s a guide for that, too.
 For a refreshing fattoush with crisp pita chips head to Hamido in Dearborn or in Dearborn Heights.
 For ultra-fresh local greens on a vibrant rotating menu, visit Chartreuse Kitchen & Cocktails.